 Friday pm (2–5 ET)

 Sophie Nunnelley is Assistant Professor at the Lincoln Alexander School of Law.
-Her research takes up issues of health and mental health law, legal capacity and decision-making, human rights, and the regulation of health artificial intelligence.
-She also writes on issues of mental health law, public health law, and equality, and is keenly interested in law reform.
-She received her SJD from the University of Toronto where her work was supported by numerous awards including a Vanier Canada Scholarship.
-She received her LL.M. from Yale University as a Fulbright Scholar.
-Nunnelley also practiced law with the Constitutional Law Branch of the Ontario Ministry of the Attorney General under the McGuinty government, where she argued cases before every level of court in Ontario, and the Supreme court of Canada.
-She was also counsel for a major public inquiry (the “Gomery Inquiry”), a litigator at Blake, Cassels & Graydon LLP, and a law clerk for the Hon.
-Mr. Justice Gonthier at the Supreme Court of Canada.
+Her research examines issues of health and mental health law, legal capacity and decision-making, human rights, and the regulation of health AI.
+Sophie received her SJD from the University of Toronto, where her work was supported by numerous awards including a Vanier Canada Scholarship.
+She completed her LLM at Yale Law School as a Fulbright Scholar.
+Sophie has also practiced law, including with the Constitutional Law Branch of the Ontario Ministry of the Attorney General, where she argued cases before every level of court including the Supreme Court of Canada, and at the law firm Blake, Cassels & Graydon LLP.
+She also clerked for the Hon.
+Mr. Justice Gonthier at the Supreme Court.
+Recently Sophie was a 2023–2024 AMS Fellow in Compassion and Artificial Intelligence.

 CHLPE member picture